dansnash/calendar-example/README.md

 # Calendar-example
-The full code of our google calendar integration
+The code for our google calendar integration